castorini/pyserini/README.md

 However, if you're planning on contributing to the codebase or want to work with the latest not-yet-released features, you'll need a development installation.
 Instructions are provided [here](./docs/installation.md#development-installation).

+If you encountered issues with Mac M1/M2 ARM processor, see [this](./docs/installation.md#troubleshooting-tips) for some debugging tips.

 ## 🙋 How do I search?

 Pyserini supports the following classes of retrieval models: